laxmananand/zoqq_depl/docs/api-reference/cards.md

 <div className="api-docs-container">
   <div className="api-docs-left">
     <h3>Description</h3>
-    <p>This endpoint returns a list of all cards (both physical and virtual) associated with the authenticated user, including card details and status information.</p>
+    <p>This endpoint returns a list of all cards (both physical and virtual) associated with the authenticated user.
+The response includes key card attributes such as card status, masked number, type, associated cardholder ID, and timestamps for creation and updates.
+Used to retrieve and display a user’s active or inactive cards for review, management, or filtering by type or status in customer portals, dashboards.</p>

     <h3>Request Headers</h3>